Tanz0rz/haxe-fmod/README.md

-# FMOD for Haxe on Windows and HTML5
+# FMOD for Haxe on HTML5, HashLink, Windows, and Linux

 **Note: The API of this library will change early on**

 **Other Note: Remember to follow the rules of [FMOD's license](https://www.fmod.com/licensing) when using this library**

-A library to integrate the FMOD audio engine with Haxe 4 games for Windows and HTML5 deployments
+A library to integrate the FMOD audio engine with Haxe 4 games for HTML5, HashLink, Windows, and Linux deployments

 Primarily focuses on simplifying the FMOD Studio project workflow through the use of a well-documented [helper library](https://github.com/Tanz0rz/haxe-fmod/blob/master/haxefmod/FmodManager.hx)